 Porridge (Japanese method)

-Thoroughly clean the rice by washing in several waters, and soak overnight.
+Thoroughly clean the rice by washing in several glasses of water, and soak overnight.
 In the morning, drain and cook in an equal amount of boiling water, that is, a pint of water to a pint of rice.
 For cooking, a pot with a tight-fitting lid must be used.
 Heat the water to boiling, then add the rice, and after stirring, put on the lid, which is still to be removed during boiling.

 First, as the water boils, the steam freely swell under the cover, but when the water has almost evaporated will be eight to ten minutes, depending on the age and quality of rice, only a suggestion low to be observed steam and the pot must be removed from the fire to a location on the beach, where it won’t consume, to expand and dry for fifteen or twenty minutes.